dotnet/csharplang/proposals/format.md

 Given `Span<T>` variants are `ref struct` the callee cannot store the argument.
 Hence the compiler can optimize the call sites by taking actions like re-using the argument.
 This can make repeated invocations very efficient as compared to `T[]`.
-The langauge though will make no specific guarantees about how such callsites are optimized.
+The language though will make no specific guarantees about how such callsites are optimized.
 Only note that the compiler is free to use values other than `T[]` when invoking a `params Span<T>` method.

 One such potential implementation is the following.
 Consider all `params` invocation in a method body.
 The compiler